alphagov/govuk-prototype-kit/docs/documentation/backwards-compatibility.md

 ---
 title: Use backwards compatibility to upgrade from version 6
 ---
-# Use backwards compatibility to upgrade from version 6
+# Use backwards compatibility to upgrade from version 6 (legacy)

+Note: backwards compatibility was removed in v13

 Version 7 of the Prototype Kit uses the new GOV.UK Design System.
 It is not compatible with prototypes built with older versions by default.